lotusnprod/lotus-manuscript/manuscript.md

 The importer processes the curated outputs grouping references, organisms, and compounds together.
 It then checks if they already exist in Wikidata (using SPARQL or a direct connection to Wikidata depending on the kind of data).
 It then uses *update* or *insert*, also called *upsert*, the entities as needed.
-The script currently takes the tabular file of the documented structure-organism pairs resulting from the LOTUS curation process as input.
+The script currently takes the tabular file of the referenced structure-organism pairs resulting from the LOTUS curation process as input.
 It is currently being adapted to use directly the SSOT and avoid an unnecessary conversion step.
 To import references, it first double checks for the presence of duplicated DOIs and utilizes the [Crossref REST API](https://www.crossref.org/education/retrieve-metadata/rest-api/) to retrieve metadata associated with the DOI, the support for other citation sources such as Europe PMC is in progress.
 The structure-related fields are only subject to limited processing: basic formatting of the molecular formula by subscripting of the numbers.